Yashicamat 124G camera review

 Conclusion:

-To grade a camera is difficult, to grade an old film camera is even more difficult.
+To grade a camera is difficult; to grade an old film camera is even more difficult.
 There is no auto-focus, just a box and a lens that takes photos.
 But what a glorious box this is.
-It works beautifully, the images that it generates are lovely to look at, the lens is sharp if you nail your focus but it is not a perfect camera.
-The ASA or ISO is very difficult to work with if you like to push your film, the lens has a rather long minimum focus distance, and it can flair badly without a lens hood.
-I can only compare the TLR to my other film cameras but I would say that it is a really good film camera, not my favorite film camera of all time, but a really good, solid camera that can produce beautiful images.
-Overall I would give the camera an 88 out of 100
+It works beautifully, the images that it generates are lovely to look at, and the lens is sharp if you nail your focus.
+However, it is not a perfect camera.
+The ASA or ISO is very difficult to work with if you like to push your film, the lens has a rather long minimum focus distance, and it can flare badly without a lens hood.
+I can only compare the TLR to my other film cameras, but I would say that it is a really good film camera—not my favorite film camera of all time, but a really good, solid camera that can produce beautiful images.
+Overall, I would give the camera an 88 out of 100.

 Pros